tom-wolfe/dice-typescript/README.md

 #### Random Provider

-By default, the Dice library uses Math.random to generate random numbers.
+By default, the Dice library uses [random-js](https://www.npmjs.com/package/random-js) to generate random numbers.
 In some instances, this may not be suitable, so this can be enhanced by a custom implementation of the ```RandomProvider``` interface as in the example below:

 ```typescript
 export class CustomRandom implements RandomProvider {